-The beliefs of Freemasons seem somewhat vague to most people, and very often people wonder who do freemasons believe in.
+The beliefs of Freemasons seem somewhat vague to most people, and very often people wonder;

 While Freemasonry is a society with secrets, who they worship has never been a secret and reflects their values and principles.